intersel/iFSM/README.md

 ```

 - **statename** :
+  - delegate_machines : sub machines list to delegate the events on the state
+  	- submachine : the variable name of a state definition or a state definition description
   - **eventname** : <br>
   the name of an event.
 May be any event name, supported by javascript or not (should be manually triggered).<br>
   It defines an event we want to be alerted when it occurs on the object<br>